BlockstreamResearch/bip-frost-dkg/README.md

 obtains a *success certificate* `cert` consisting of the collected list of all `n` signatures on `eq_input`.
 This certificate will, by the above termination rule, convince every other honest participant (who, by integrity, has received `eq_input` as input) to terminate successfully.
-Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable networks or an unreliable coordinator, or malicious participants signing more than one value.
+Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable networks, an unreliable coordinator, or malicious participants signing more than one value.

 Thus, the certificate does not need to be sent during a normal run of CertEq, but can instead be presented to other participants later,